AdrianGaston/Projeto-Java-Leiloes/README.md

-# Projeto Java Leilões📝
+# 📝 Java Auctions Project

-👉 The following project was developed in Java, with a MySQL database, initially created by Senac for study purposes and later improved by me.
+👉 This project was developed in Java with a MySQL database, initially created at Senac for study purposes and later improved by me.

-## Tecnologias utilizadas💻
+#
+### 📌 Features
+✅ Electronic product registration.<br>
+✅ Product listing.<br>
+✅ Product sales.<br>
+✅ Sold product listing.<br>

+#
+### 💻 Technologies Used
 - Java
 - MySQL
+- JDBC (Java Database Connectivity)
 - GitHub

+#
+📌 *Academic project developed at Senac and later improved by me.*